thutahw/tp/docs/UserGuide.md

 :bulb: **Note:**

 When an appointment is edited successfully, the Main Display only shows the recently edited appointment.
 This makes it easier for you to verify that you have edited the appointment's details correctly without having to search through the entire list.
-If you wish to view the whole appointment list again, you can use the `listappts` command from [Section 5.2.3 List All Appointments](#523-list-all-appointments-listappts).

 #### 5.2.5.
 Mark an appointment as done: `done`
 You can use this command to mark an existing appointment as done.
 To specify the appointment, use either its `INDEX` in the most recently displayed appointment list, or its `DATETIME` with the full `NAME` of the patient it belongs to.